-Refer to the AHCCCS Medical Assistance Eligibility Policy Manual Chapter 500, 525 Not an Inmate and section MA1502J of the EPM; AHCCCS Medical Assistance Eligibility Policy Manual Chapter 1500, 1502 Types of Changes, V. Incarcerated adjustment to maintain actuarially sound rates.
-In addition, AHCCCS, at its sole discretion, may adjust capitation rates to address fundamental changes in circumstances such as:
+Refer to the AHCCCS Medical Assistance Eligibility Policy Manual Chapter 500, 525 Not an Inmate and section MA1502J of the EPM; AHCCCS Medical Assistance Eligibility Policy Manual Chapter 1500, 1502 Types of Changes, V. Incarcerated

 Rate Adjustments: The rates set forth in Contract Section B shall not be subject to renegotiation during the term of the Contract.